-Here Percussionist Dame Evelyn Glennie and cellist Dominik Połoński perform Olga Hans’ thrilling Sinfonia Concertante for Cello and Percussion, Entelecheia with the Arthur Rubinstein Łódź Philharmonic.
+Percussionist Dame Evelyn Glennie was due to appear at the Festival in conversation with broadcaster Richard Coles, combined with musical demonstrations.
+Here, Dave Evelyn and cellist Dominik Połoński perform Olga Hans’ thrilling Sinfonia Concertante for Cello and Percussion, Entelecheia with the Arthur Rubinstein Łódź Philharmonic.

 Dame Evelyn selected this recording for our Virtual Festival as a tribute to Dominik Połoński, who at the time was recovering from a brain tumour which had paralysed his left side.
 Sadly he lost his battle against the disease two years ago.

-Here is their latest video – an upbeat arrangement of the jazz standard Autumn Leaves originally composed by Hungarian Joseph Kosma, guaranteed to get you dancing!
+In this video they give us an upbeat arrangement of the jazz standard Autumn Leaves originally composed by Hungarian Joseph Kosma, guaranteed to get you dancing!